The Poker Lab Rat

 Time you dusted?

-Thanks to Sane_UK01 for sharing this cartoon - it apparently reminded him of me.
+Thanks to Sane_UK01 for sharing this cartoon – it apparently reminded him of me.
 This was obviously BEFORE I invested in a Roomba robotic vacuum cleaner.
-(HIGHLY recommended by the way, and quiet enough not to take my mind off the game).
+(HIGHLY recommended by the way, and quiet enough not to take my mind off the game or scare the cat).

 Online poker can be addictive